AhmedSadek60/TableScanner/README.md

 # Table Scanner

-  - Mobile application for digitalizing your handwritten/printed images of tables, by converting the image into a csv file readable by programs as excel.
+  - Mobile application for digitizing your handwritten/printed images of tables, by converting the image into a csv file readable by programs as excel.
   - Example:  (include a sample input/output images)